antoniomo/antoniomo.github.io/content/post/id2.md

 [strategies](http://blog.sgmansfield.com/2016/06/managing-syscall-overhead-with-crypto-rand/)
-to get the most of `crypto/rand`, and that naive usage of `math/rand` [isn't optimal](http://blog.sgmansfield.com/2016/01/the-hidden-dangers-of-default-rand/), specially in concurrent scenarios, which are the norm in most non-trivial Golang projects.
+to get the most of `crypto/rand`, and that naive usage of `math/rand` [isn't optimal](http://blog.sgmansfield.com/2016/01/the-hidden-dangers-of-default-rand/), specially in concurrent scenarios, which are the norm in most non-trivial *Golang* projects.

 ## Golang *UUID* packages

 By far, the most popular package for handling *UUID* in *Golang* is [satori/go.uuid](https://github.com/satori/go.uuid), with 1136 stars on *Github* at the time of writing.
-It supports the five *UUID* variants, it's well tested and documented.
+It supports the five *UUID* versions, it's well tested and documented.
 This package uses `crypto/rand` to generate the random bits so it's as secure as it can be, but I couldn't see how to specify my own source of entropy so it's not easy to get more performance if needed.

 A contender that is also well tested and RFC-compliant is